 Another thing to remember in considering your parents is genetics.
 Mutations in the inherited BRCA1 and BRCA2 genes have been shown to increase chances of breast and ovarian cancers.
-It has been estimated that for women who carry a BRCA1 mutation, the risk of developing breast cancer is up to 87% by the age of 70.
+It has been estimated that for women who carry a BRCA1 mutation, the risk of developing breast cancer is up to 87% by the age of 70.10 Your physician may look at your family history and suggest meeting with a genetic counsellor for genetic testing depending on the history of cancers and breast cancer in your family.
 The fact that these genes are inherited is the cause of emotional turmoil for some families.
 Sadness and guilt are common and understandable feelings for both parents and children, and these feelings should be dealt with.
 You may feel angry that you have inherited a breast cancer gene, and your parents may feel guilty about your diagnosis.
 Discuss your feelings with your parents and encourage them to do the same with you.
 It is important that no matter what your feelings are - anger, despair or confusion - you are able to work through them together.